"When the people fear the government, there is tyranny. When the government fears the people, there is liberty."

 Q:Isn't the city code a good thing?
 It keeps our city beautiful and protects our property value.

 A: The CAITS Institute is not professing that we should repeal the entire city code.
 The fact is that every court in the land all the way up the the Supreme Court of the Unites States has held that city governments have authority to implement city ordinances.
 However, what they cannot do is violate the Constitution.
 The St. George City Code allows code enforcement officers to go onto private property without a warrant and search for potential code violations.
-That is a violation of the constitution, and that is what CAITS is fighting against.

 Sources and Quotes Regarding Code Enforcement: